olist/work-at-olist/README.md

 * publication_year
 * authors (more than one author can write a book)

-To get a book (in easy mode) we can filter by 4 fields (or a composition of these four):
+To retrieve a book (in easy mode) we can filter by 4 fields (or a composition of these four):

 * name
 * publication_year
 * edition
 * author

-But these 3 fields are optional, i can navigate a paginated list with all books data.
+But these 4 fields are optional, the endpoint can return a paginated list with all books' data.

 To create a book you need to send this payload (in json format) below: